AhmedHarees/100-days-of-code/log.md

 ### Day 20: April 12, 2021

-**Today's Progress**:  Continued Introduction to Javascript ES6 section of the course.
+**Today's Progress**:  Completed Introduction to Javascript ES6 section of the course.
 Learnt about JS functions and completed relevant challenges.

 ### Day 21: April 13, 2021